Thinking About Starting Your Own Blog?

 How many of us can say that “I love what I do for a living“?
 Not the majority, I would say!

-Wherever your interest lies, let it be cooking or paragliding or basketball or space or anything, you can build a blog around it and make a living doing that thing which excites you to work.
+no matter where your interest lies, let it be cooking or paragliding or basketball or space or anything, you can start a blog around it and make a living doing that thing that excites you to work.

 So I would suggest you give it a try, give it at least a solid 1-year try, after that, you can bail if you want to, but until then, I want you to give this “blogging thing” a consistent try.